Physics

 PHYS 215 MODERN PHYSICS (4 credits)

 Developments since 1900; relativity, the nature of radiation and matter and their interaction, radioactivity, elementary quantum mechanics, introductory atomic and nuclear physics.
-Lecture and discussion.
+Lecture and laboratory.

 (NATURAL WORLD)